apapamarkou/appimage_manager/README.md

 # AppImage Menu Manager Script

+A simple and convenient way to manage appimages.
+Just put the `appimage_manager.py` in your startup applications make a directory in your home folder and name it "Applications" and put your appimages there.
 This script automatically adds or removes AppImages to/from the application menus when they are added to or removed from the `~/Application` folder.
 It helps to keep your application menus updated with your AppImages seamlessly.

 ## Features